andras-simonyi/org-cite-csl-activate/README.md

 item getter, automatically detects bibliography file changes and updates entry information if necessary.
-On the negative side, Citar in certain cases stores only a subset of the available metadata, so rendering might be a bit different from exporting the document with the "csl" export processor.
+On the negative side, Citar in certain cases stores only a subset of the available metadata, so rendering might be a bit different from exporting the document with the “csl” export processor.

 ## Known problems and limitations
 This is mostly untested code, you will most probably encounter some problems and